AlexanderShniperson/docker-glassfish/README.md

 ## Booting up GlassFish on Docker

-Along with the Dockerfile, one script is also provided to help you run GlassFish easily.
-To boot GlassFish, execute

-	$ sudo sh dockGlassFish.sh
+At terminal run:
+	$ systemctl start glassfish

-This script will automagically start default **domain1** and bind ports 4848 and 8080 to the host server.
-Log will be supressed, and the container will be daemonized.
-If you want to run GlassFish with ports binded to host, with log files on STDOUT, run the following command:
+This script will automagically start default **domain1** and the container will be daemonized.

-	$ sudo docker run -ti -p 4848:4848            \
-		-p 8080:8080 glassfish:4.1            \
-		/opt/glassfish/glassfish4/bin/asadmin \
-		start-domain --verbose=true

 Because **asadmin** by default will exit after **start-domain**, make sure to add **--verbose=true** to keep the process running in foreground.
 This way, Docker will keep it running.